TARobison/academic-kickstart/content/home/about.md

 [[education.courses]]
   course = "MSc in Biology"
-  institution = "Utah State University" year = 2017
+  institution = "Utah State University" year = "2017-present"

 [[education.courses]]
   course = "BSc in Biology"
-  institution = "Utah State University" year = 2017
+  institution = "Utah State University" year = "2012-2017"

 +++

 # Biography

 I am a master's student at Utah State University.
-My main research interest is the evolutionary, physiological, and geneic basis of the hornwort pyrenoid.
+My primary research interest is the evolutionary, physiological, and genetic basis of the hornwort pyrenoid.
 I am also developing software to make the annotation of RNA editing easier in the organellar genomes of hornworts, liverworts, and ferns.
-In addition to these projects, I am currently contributing to projects invesitgating the organellar genomes of Santalales, the nuclear and organellar genomes of hornworts, and the role of red and blue light in patchy stomatal conductance.
+In addition to these projects, I am currently contributing to projects investigating the organellar genomes of Santalales, the nuclear and organellar genomes of hornworts, and the role of red and blue light in patchy stomatal conductance.